 Opioid withdrawal symptoms are often described as flu-like symptoms except much worse than any common flu.
 Common symptoms include nausea, vomiting, diarrhea, sweating, body aches, headache, and fever.
 These symptoms reach their peak around two or three days after the dose.
 These extremely uncomfortable symptoms can represent a significant barrier to treatment for many.
 Opioid detox dropout rates are a significant problem and can cover a wide range depending on the method of detox.
 One study found that 34 percent of patients dropped out before completing detox.
 Between uncomfortable symptoms and drug cravings, many people don’t complete detox or avoid detox altogether.

-Then anesthetics are used to sedate you before naloxone and/or nalmefene is administered to induce withdrawal.
-Ideally, you will be sedated through the worst withdrawal symptoms and come out of anesthesia with mild symptoms.
+Then anesthetics are used to sedate you before Naloxone and/or Nalmefene is administered to induce withdrawal.
+Ideally, you will be sedated through the worst withdrawal symptoms and emerge from the anesthesia with mild symptoms.
 While standard detox lasts for about a week, one study showed that patients who went through rapid detox successfully moved from detox to an addiction treatment program in just 24 hours.

 Rapid opioid detox began to be researched in the late 1990s, and tests generally went well.
 In 2000, ASAM released a public policy statement that was again updated in 2005.
 It said that ROD and UROD came with uncertain risks and benefits and that there needed to be more research into the potential consequences of these procedures.
 Since then, there have been case studies linking fatalities to ROD procedures.